MIMIC-replay/MIMIC/README.md

 - [AWS S3 Bucket](https://aws.amazon.com/s3/) dedicated to this project
 - Clone the MIMIC repository to your machine

-### Installation of MIMIC server and client
+### Installation of MIMIC pipeline
-#### Server(Backend)
 - Navigate to `./MIMIC/backend`
 - Run `npm install`
-- While still in the backend root file, create a `.env` file, with all information indicated by `./utils/config.js`
+- While still in the backend root directory, create a `.env` file, with all information indicated by `./utils/config.js`
-- Navigate to `./models`, following the instruction in the `initialize.sql` file to initialize your database
+- Navigate to `./models`, following the instructions at the top of the `initialize.sql` file to initialize your database
-- Run the server with `npm start`
+- From the backend's root directory, run `npm run build:ui`

-####  Client(Frontend)
-- Navigate to `./MIMIC/frontend`
-- Run `npm install`
-- Run the client with `npm run dev`
+- Run MIMIC from the backend root folder with `npm start`
+- You can now access MIMIC via the PORT specified in your backend `.env` file

 ### Using MIMIC in your application
-- Before doing this step **ensure** your backend server is running, otherwise you will be unable to set up MIMIC in your application
+- Before doing this step **ensure** your MIMIC pipeline is running, otherwise you will be unable to set up MIMIC functionality in your application
 - Download our [MIMIC installer python package](https://pypi.org/project/mimic-replay/)
 - In the root folder of your application, run the installer with the command `python3 -m mimic_replay.install`
-- **Note** if your application is not made up by vanilla HTML files, the installer will not be able to run properly
+- **Note** if your application is not made up of vanilla HTML files, the installer will not be able to run properly
-  - To enable MIMIC in these applications, in deployed version of your HTML files, you must have the following two script tags:
+  - To enable MIMIC in these applications, after running the installer, ensure the following two script tags are present in the deployed HTML files:
   - `<script class="mimic" defer src="https://cdn.jsdelivr.net/npm/rrweb@latest/dist/rrweb-all.min.js"></script>`
   - `<script class="mimic" defer src="THE/PATH/FROM/THE/FILE/TO/YOUR/PROJECT/ROOT/script.mimic.js"></script>`